 If you’re anything like me, you’re going to spend a ton of money on souvenirs in Japan.
 From a secondhand Nintendo Gameboy SP to lucky charms from your favourite shrine, Japan has it all (yes, I bought both).
 There’s so much cool stuff to bring home from Japan, things for yourself and as presents for your friends and family.
 Obviously, you can make this as cheap or as expensive as you’d like.

 ¥24,700 (£172.32) per person

 - Book in advance when possible.
-Entree tickets to shrines, castles or museums have to be paid on the spot, but if you’re planning on bigger/more expensive activities you can save some money on buying them in advance.
-We booked tickets for the concert and the kimono rental before we went to Japan, and it saved us a lot of hassle whilst on holiday.
+Entree tickets to shrines, castles or museums have to be paid for on the spot, but if you’re planning on bigger/more expensive activities you can save some money on buying them in advance.
+We booked tickets for the concert and the kimono rental before our trip.

 - Do your research on what shrines you want to pay for.
 Japan has so many beautiful shrines, and many of them are free to visit.
 We only paid to visit a handful, saving us quite a bit of money in the end.
-Some were perfectly viewable without paying entree price.
-Make sure not to save too much money though, you’re in Japan!
-You might as well pay a little extra and see the things you want to see up close.
+Some were perfectly viewable without paying an entree price.

 Extra Costs – £31.08

 *£31.08 per person

 We had one extra cost that I’d like to address because it was worth every penny.

 Two words: Pocket Wifi.